-Silver Jewelry Journey
+Silver Jewellery Journey

-Rocio taught me to become independent quickly and to create
+My teacher back then taught me to become independent quickly and to create

 from my imagination using silver clay and sculpting each ring.

 I later went to India.
-This time to Jaipur, the pink city and the city
+This time to Jaipur, the pink city and

-of gemstones and jewelry.
+the city of gemstones and jewelry.

 I was taught how to work with silver plates, wires and how to set stones.